What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of 1 Hotel Hanalei Bay

-1 Hotel Hanalei Bay, on the North Shore, is a luxe resort with an eco-chic aesthetic and a commitment to sustainability.
-Set on a cliff overlooking Hanalei Bay, the hotel offers views of the Pacific Ocean and the surrounding verdant mountains.
+1 Hotel Hanalei Bay: This luxe Kauau North Shore resort has an eco-chic aesthetic and a commitment to sustainability.
+Set on a cliff overlooking Hanalei Bay, this luxurious Kauai hotel offers views of the Pacific Ocean and the surrounding verdant mountains.
 The resort, a Fora Reserve partner and one of Fora’s top-booked properties in Hawai‘i, incorporates natural, reclaimed materials into its design and emphasizes environmental stewardship.

 “Your arrival at the resort is an experience in itself,” Fora Advisor Hannah Taylor said.
 “They pair you with a front desk agent and welcome you with a refreshment.
 Since it was our honeymoon, we were greeted with a lovely coconut cake and a bottle of Champagne.”

-Fora Advisor Elizabeth Kaczka loves the hotel’s “awe-inspiring views” of Hanalei Bay.
-Its location also puts you near overlooks some of Kauai's most coveted attractions, like the Nāpali Coast and Princeville golf courses, making it an “ideal base for exploring the island's wonders or simply unwinding in paradise.”
+Elizabeth loves the hotel’s “awe-inspiring views” of Hanalei Bay.
+Its location overlooks some of Kauai's most coveted attractions, like the Nāpali Coast and Princeville golf courses, making it an “ideal base for exploring the island's wonders or simply unwinding in paradise.”

-• $100 hotel / resort credit, breakfast daily, an upgrade and extended check-in/out whenever possible.
+• Fora Reserve perks include a $100 resort credit, daily breakfast, an upgrade and extended check-in/out whenever possible.

 Big Island